polettix/Data-Tubes/README.md

 # DESCRIPTION

-This module allows you to...
+This module allows you to define _Tubes_, which are little more than transformation subroutines over records.

 # FUNCTIONS